Cosmology from non-minimal geometry-matter coupling: Cosmology from non-minimal geometry-matter coupling

-Finally, Figure 3 shows the evolution of the deceleration parameter for different values of the free parameters of the model.
-Particularly, the black solid line recovers exactly what is expected in a matter-dominated universe governed by GR.
-In other words, $q=0.5$ is exactly what one obtains when solving the standard Friedmann equations for $p=0$.
-Here, otherwise, we have also the light blue and red curves, which clearly indicate a transition from a decelerated ($q>0$) to an accelerated ($q<0$) stage of the universe expansion.
-Both departure from $1$ but naturally assume negative values, indicating that in the present model the universe expansion accelerates simply as a consequence of the GMC model features.
+Otherwise, we have also the light blue and red curves, which clearly indicate a transition from a decelerated ($q>0$) to an accelerated ($q<0$) stage of the universe expansion.
+As the green curve, both departure from $1$, which indicate a primordial radiation-dominated universe, but naturally assume negative values as time passes by, indicating that in the present model the universe expansion accelerates simply as a consequence of the GMC model features.
 Moreover, note that the values assumed for the free parameters in the light blue curve yield a de Sitter-like universe in the future.
-Note also that both light blue and red curves eventually assume the present value estimated for $q$, which according to \cite{giostri2012} is $q_0=-0.31\pm0.11$, while according to \cite{lu2008} is $q_0=-0.64\pm0.15$.
+Note also that both light blue and red curves eventually assume the present value estimated for $q$, which according to \cite{giostri/2012} is $q_0=-0.31\pm0.11$, while according to \cite{lu/2008} is $q_0=-0.64\pm0.15$.